Robust Universal Adversarial Perturbations: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have achieved impressive results in many application domains such as natural language processing~\cite{cnnspeech, gpt3}, medicine~\cite{skincancer, dlmedguide}, and computer vision~\cite{vgg, inception}.
-Despite their performance, they can be fragile in the face of \textit{adversarial} perturbations~\cite{intriguing, fgsm,deepfool, pgd}: small imperceptible changes added to a correctly classified input that make the DNN misclassify.
-While there is a large amount of work on generating adversarial examples~\cite{fgsm, deepfool, pgd, cw, ijcai:18, Dong:18, croce:19, wang:19, distributionally:19, andriushchenko:19, croce2020reliable, tramer:20}, the vulnerabilities exposed by most existing works are not exploitable by a practical adversary.
-This is because they depend upon unrealistic assumptions about the power of the attacker: the attacker knows the DNN input in advance, generates input-specific perturbation in real-time and \textit{exactly} combines the perturbation with the input before it is processed by the DNN.
-To expose exploitable vulnerabilities, considering a practically feasible threat model is necessary.
+Deep neural networks (DNNs) have achieved impressive results in many application domains such as natural language processing~\citep{cnnspeech, gpt3}, medicine~\citep{skincancer, dlmedguide}, and computer vision~\citep{vgg, inception}.
+Despite their performance, they can be fragile in the face of adversarial perturbations: small imperceptible changes added to a correctly classified input that make a DNN misclassify.
+While there is a large amount of work on generating adversarial perturbations~\citep{intriguing, fgsm, deepfool, pgd, cw, ijcai:18, Dong:18, croce:19, wang:19, distributionally:19, andriushchenko:19, tramer:20}, these works depend upon unrealistic assumptions about the power of the attacker: the attacker knows the DNN input in advance, generates input-specific perturbations in real-time and \textit{exactly} combines the perturbation with the input before being processed by the DNN.
+Thus, we argue that these threat models are not realizable in many real-world applications.

-\textbf{Practically feasible threat model} In this work, we limit the powers of the attacker.
-We assume that the attacker (i) does not know the DNN inputs in advance and (ii) the generated perturbations can be modified before combination with inputs occurs due to real-world effects.
-Examples of attacks in our threat model include adding stickers to the cameras for fooling image classifiers~\cite{sticker:19} or transmitting perturbations over the air for deceiving audio classifiers~\cite{music:19}.
+\textbf{Practically feasible adversarial perturbations.} In this work, we consider a more practical adversary to reveal real-world vulnerabilities of state-of-the-art DNNs.
+We assume that the attacker (i) does not know the DNN inputs in advance, (ii) can only transmit additive adversarial perturbations, and (iii) their transmitted perturbations are susceptible to modification due to real-world effects.
+Examples of attacks in our threat model include adding stickers to the cameras for fooling image classifiers~\citep{sticker:19} or transmitting perturbations over the air for deceiving audio classifiers~\citep{music:19}.
+Note that our threat model is distinct from directly generating adversarial examples (i.e. creating physical adversarial objects ~\citep{turtle}) which require access to the original input.